brianvanburken/brianvanburken.github.io/_posts/2021-10-24-changing-angular-components-for-printing.md

 ---
 layout: post
 title: Changing Angular Components for Printing
-excerpt: "When the user is printing a page, we wanted our components to behave differently without using CSS."
+excerpt: When the user is printing a page, we wanted our components to behave differently without using CSS.
 tags:
   - Angular
   - EventListener
   - TypeScript
 ---

 To save the user, the environment, ink when printing, we can use the handy `@media print` in CSS to hide/show elements and change the styling of the page.